 Notice that the first part of the passage warns us not to imitate the detestable things of other nations.
 We are to avoid them.
 Surely, there are better things to do than to mimic the practices of an ancient false religion.

 Our goal in this life is not pleasure and entertainment.
 Our goal is to glorify God by our words, actions, and thoughts.
 Listen to the apostle Paul,

 Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy—think about such things.
 Philippians 4:8 (NIV)

 We are encouraged to dwell on that which is pure, honorable, excellent, and praiseworthy.
-Yes, Christians have liberty in Jesus Christ to do as they want in regard to celebrations (2 Corinthians 3:17; Gal.
-2:4), but isn’t there something better to do than celebrate Halloween?
+Yes, Christians have liberty in Jesus Christ to do as they want in regard to celebrations (2 Corinthians 3:17; Galations 2:4), but isn’t there something better to do than celebrate Halloween, the new year for Satan worshipers?
 And shouldn’t we avoid causing others to stumble, especially one caught in the occult (1 Corinthians 8:9)?
-Our actions can confuse them.
+Our actions might confuse them.
 Is Halloween “trick or treating” honoring to the Lord?
-Is the wearing of costumes or masks of witches, ghost, goblins, skeletons and other occult garb honoring to God?
+Is the wearing of costumes or masks of witches, ghosts, goblins, skeletons and other occult garb honoring to God?
 Jesus has encouraged us to follow a better practice with these words,

 But seek first His kingdom and His righteousness, and all these things will be added to you.
 Matthew 6:33 (NASB)

 How about an alternative to Halloween such as hosting a party for your children with other children and provide activities and food that are fun and distinctly different?
 Why not invite another family who does not know the Lord to a party at your home and celebrate all that God has done in your life?
 Also, share with them that Jesus was not greedy for candy and fun.
 Instead, He loved us and sacrificially died to pay the price for our sins.

 2. “Halloween.”
 Encyclopedia Britannica 2005 Ultimate Reference Suite DVD.